Financial Times: Ownership and related publications

 The Financial Times Financial Publishing division (formerly FT Business) provides print and online content for retail, personal and institutional finance audiences.
-Examples of publications and services include: Investors Chronicle, a personal finance magazine and website; "FT Money", a weekly personal finance supplement in "FT Weekend"; FT Wealth, a magazine for the global high-net-worth community and FTfm, a weekly review of the global fund management industry, Money Management and Financial Adviser (a publication targeted at professional advisers).
+Examples of publications and services include: Investors Chronicle, a personal finance magazine and website; "FT Money", a weekly personal finance supplement in "FT Weekend"; FT Wealth, a magazine for the global high-net-worth community and FTfm, a weekly review of the global fund management industry, Money Management and FT Adviser.
 The institutional segment includes: The Banker, This Is Africa, fDi Intelligence and Professional Wealth Management (PWM).
 Money-Media, a separate arm of Financial Publishing, delivers a range of digital information services for fund management professionals around the globe, including: Ignites, Ignites Europe, Ignites Asia, FundFire and BoardIQ.
 Financial Publishing includes publications (Pensions Expert and Deutsche Pensions & Investmentnachrichten) and events (Investment Expert) for the European pensions industry.
 The group also publishes MandateWire, a financial information company that provides sales and market intelligence for investment professionals in North America, Europe and Asia.

 FT Knowledge is an associated company which offers educational products and services.
 FT Knowledge has offered the "Introducing the City" course (which is a series of Wednesday night lectures and seminars, as well as weekend events) during each autumn and spring since 2000.
-FT Predict is a prediction market contest hosted by the Financial Times that allows users to buy and sell contracts based on future financial, political and news-driven events by spending fictional Financial Times Dollars (FT$).
-Based on the assumptions displayed in James Surowiecki's The Wisdom of Crowds, this contest allows people to use prediction markets to observe future occurrences while competing for weekly and monthly prizes.
+FT Predict is an editorial service on forecasted economic events hosted by the Financial Times that allows users to buy and sell contracts based on future financial, political and news-driven events by spending fictional Financial Times Dollars (FT$).
+Based on the assumptions displayed in James Surowiecki's The Wisdom of Crowds, this contest allows people to use forecasted economic events to observe future occurrences while competing for weekly and monthly prizes.

 The Financial Times also ran a business-related game called "In the Pink" (a phrase meaning "in good health", also a reference to the colour of the newspaper and to the phrase "in the red" meaning to be making a loss).
 Each player was put in the virtual role of Chief Executive and the goal was to have the highest profit when the game closes.
 The winner of the game (the player who makes the highest profit) was to receive a real monetary prize of £10,000.
 The game ran from 1 May to 28 June 2006.

+In 2019, the Financial Times announced it was investing in Sifted, a digital-only news site and newsletter covering European startups.
+The Financial Times initial 25% stake was subsequently diluted to 14% due to later investments from others.
+This marked the start of a planned 7-year strategic relationship with Sifted.